Module Code | STU33005 |

 On successful completion of this module, students will be able to:

-LO3 Identify and understand the ethical, social and political issues raised by
+LO3: Identify and analyse the ethical, social and political issues raised by Information Systems.

 Module Content

-Assignments will be reflective of real world problems and issues and how
+Assignments will be reflective of real world problems and issues.

 Teaching and learning Methods